roys/cewler/README.md

 #### Visit same (sub)domain + any belonging child subdomains
 `cewler --output wordlist.txt -s children https://example.com`

+#### Include JavaScript and/or CSS
+If you want you can include links from `<script>` and `<link>` tags, plus words from within JavaScript and CSS.
+`cewler --output wordlist.txt --include-js --include-css https://example.com`

+#### Output visited URLs to file
+It's also possible to store the crawled files to a file.
+`cewler --output wordlist.txt --output-urls urls.txt https://example.com`

 #### Ninja trick 🥷
 If it just takes too long to crawl a site you can press `ctrl + c` once(!) and wait while the spider finishes the current requests and then whatever words have been found so far is stored to the output file.